Fine and Performing Arts Collection

-1. To support courses and research in the Department of Art and in the School of Music, as well as courses in the Department of Design, Family, and Consumer Sciences, particularly Design and Textiles.
+1. To support courses and research in the Department of Art, the School of Music, and the Department of Theatre, as well as the School of Applied Human Sciences, particularly Design and Textiles.

 2. To support related courses in other disciplines within the Humanities, Fine Arts, and Education.

 3. To support institutes, conferences, workshops, and other programs sponsored by UNI.

 4. To serve as a resource to professional organizations in the state, individual school districts, public libraries and area organizations committed to the Humanities, especially in the Fine Arts.